I count eight distinct ‘strikes’ against the idea of regularly feeding fish, raw or cooked, to cats.

 Heaven knows, most cats absolutely adore the taste of fish.
 Anyone who’s ever opened up a can of fish within a 12-city-block radius of any hungry feline knows that.
 But you can quickly end up with a ‘fish addict’ on your hands.
 And the last thing you need is a cat on a hunger strike refusing to eat anything but an inferior fish diet.

-A US Environmental Protection Agency (EPA) study in 2007 revealed a possible disturbing link between feline hyperthyroidism and the chemicals in fire retardants--that mimic thyroid hormones--and cats' consumption of canned food with fish.
+A US Environmental Protection Agency (EPA) study in 2007 revealed a possible disturbing link between feline hyperthyroidism and the chemicals in fire retardants–that mimic thyroid hormones–and cats’ consumption of canned food with fish.
 In the study, cats eating canned fish were exposed to polybrominated diphenyl ethers (PBDEs) at levels five times higher than cats eating poultry or beef canned foods.
+In 2016, a study in the American Chemical Society’s Environmental Science and Technology suggested that fish-flavored cat foots could be among the culprits in escalating cases of hyperthyroidism in cats.

 Felines love tuna, but eating it long term can deplete a cat’s stores of vitamin E and create conditions that lead to an extraordinarily painful condition called steatitis, with symptoms such as hypersensitivity to touch and loss of appetite.
 Huuuuuge bummer for the cat and for you.
 You’ll find tuna in lots of cat foods for the very reason that it’s tasty to cats and draws them to the food.
 But it has nothing to do with healthy, safe, or necessary nutrition for cats.

-If you're determined to give your cat a treat once in awhile, go for something like small bits of dehydrated chicken liver or freeze-dried chicken hearts.
+If you’re determined to give your cat a treat once in awhile, go for something like small bits of dehydrated chicken liver or freeze-dried chicken hearts.
 But skip the fish.
 If you must give treats, make it from something that had fur or feathers, not fins.
-It's just much kinder to and safer for your carnivore.
+It’s safer for your carnivore.